-We recently asked readers how much income they set aside while working.
+We asked readers how much income they set aside while they were working.
 The majority of our respondents reported setting aside between 10% and 20% of their income.

 Others reported setting aside between 30% and 50%, and a few readers even reported saving 60% or more – an impressive effort.
-No matter where you are on your journey to financial freedom, the more you set aside today will set you up for a much happier and more secure retirement.
+No matter where you are on your journey to financial freedom, setting aside more today will set you up for a much happier and more secure retirement.

 6 Retirement Savings Habits to Implement Today